 Find out how to sell excess power directly to us or on the open market through our distribution or transmission network.
 Following are the types of power sales:

 Apply to sell power to the wholesale market through our distribution system.
-Visit Customer Connections Online
+Visit "Your Projects"

 Learn about the Pre-Application Report and how to obtain certain Distribution System information about your planned interconnection point prior to submitting an Interconnection Application.
 For more information, download the Pre-Application Report Request guide (PDF, 126 KB).

 Find out how PG&E addresses energy storage devices charging from the grid.
 Since energy storage charges and discharges energy, both aspects need to be addressed for safe and reliable interconnection.
-For more information, download PG&E's Guide to Energy Storage Charging Issues for Rule 21 Generator Interconnection (PDF, 657 KB).
+For more information, download PG&E's Guide to Energy Storage Charging Issues for Rule 21 Generator Interconnection (PDF, 1 MB).

 Standard Single Line Diagrams

 PG&E has standard single line diagrams (SLDs) available to help speed you through the application process in many cases.
 These are provided here for your reference, but if these work for your project, they are also included and available for selection in the application portal during the application process.

 For more information, download the Guidance Language for Notification Only Pilot Program (PDF, 181 KB)